levigutt/mouse-chording/readme.md

 MacOS has a different window switcher than Windows and Linux, `Alt+Tab` will switch between applications instead of windows.
 And `Alt+NonUSBackslash` (the key above Tab) will switch between windows for the current application.
-To accound for this, the Mac version will switchi apps with `Middle+Scroll` and between windows with `Right+Scroll`.
+To account for this, the Mac version will switch between apps with `Middle+Scroll` and between windows with `Right+Scroll`.

 ### Linux issues